How can I play a DVD movie in Windows XP?

 Note: In order for the steps below to work, your computer does still need to have a DVD player in order to read the DVD.

-- Download the VLC movie player from: http://www.videolan.org/
+- Download the VLC media player from http://www.videolan.org/

-- Insert a DVD movie into your computer and open the VLC media player.
+- Insert a DVD into the optical drive on your computer and open the VLC media player.